1487quantum/conifer-dashboard/README.md

 A web-based dashboard for the autonomous vehicle.

 ##Running the dashboard
 A Bash script has been written to run the dashboard.
-To do so, chmod <i>runserver</i> to 755 first before excecuting the script:
+To do so, chmod <i>runserver</i> first:
+'''
+$ chmod 755 runserver
+'''
+Then excecute the script:
+'''
-> $ ./runserver
+$ ./runserver
+'''

 ##Debugging
-To publish the dummy topics, use:
+To publish dummy topics, use:
+'''
 > $ rostopic pub /spd std_msgs/Int8 10
+'''
 or
+'''
 > $ rostopic pub /tgoal std_msgs/Int8 10
+'''